robson-muniz/To-Do-List/README.md

 # To-Do-List
+---
-A simple application using HTML/CSS / and jQuery.
+A simple Web Application using HTML/CSS and jQuery.